 See also the Northwestern Pacific Passenger Station

-Thanks to Jack Witthaus for contributing information about this route.
+Thanks to Jack Witthaus for contributing information.

 The caboose shown at Sabastini Winery in Sonoma is former NWP.

 Are these rail tracks and cars for sale?

 Can anyone tell me anything about the fascinating old railroad bridge over Sonoma Creek in Wingo at the end of Millerick road?